Migration

 Compound types (everything except string) are written to a temporary key first, then atomically renamed to the final key.
 This avoids partial writes if the process crashes mid-transfer.
 If EVAL is blocked by ACL on the target, the rename and TTL are applied as separate commands with a small race window.

-RedisShake mode
+RedisShake mode (DUMP/RESTORE)

 The binary is found in this order: